vatpac-technology/sops/docs/aerodromes/classc/Edinburgh.md

 - **IFR arrivals** will be cleared for the coordinated approach (Instrument or Visual) prior to handoff to ED ADC, unless ED ADC nominates a restriction.
 - **VFR arrivals** will be cleared for the coordinated visual approach prior to handoff to ED ADC, unless ED ADC nominates a restriction.

-## Helicopter Operations
-- **HLS Locations**: The HLS is located on TWY D immediately east of OLA 11.
-There are no SIDs associated with the HLS; aircraft requiring an instrument departure can expect to depart from the runway.